You cannot drive a taxi like Uber or Lyft while working on an H1B visa in USA.

 If you are extracting any profit out of driving a Waze carpool on an H1B visa, then it is not allowed.

 Some people have suggested that they have been using carpool on their wife’s name who holds valid H4 EAD.

 Another similar carpool company by the name ‘Scoop’ has clarified that they are not issuing 1099-MISC to their drivers.
 They have also clearly clarified their stance on H1B carpool drivers based on IRS response.

 Why Driving Uber, Lyft on OPT Not Allowed?

 As an F1 student, you can only work if you are working in a job that has been authorized by CPT or OPT.
 Jobs for CPT and OPT have to be related to your major course of study.
 Driving for Uber is not going to qualify.

-Recently, a user reported that he was deported from US port of entry while using his F1 visa to enter US.
-His denial of entry was based on his social media account check by visa officer.
+Recently, a user reported that he was deported from the US port of entry while using his F1 visa to enter the US.
+His denial of entry was based on his social media account check by the visa officer.
 They checked his Facebook account which showed multiple pictures of him working in a gas station outside the University area.

 Social media is becoming a new tool for US immigration to find visa offenders.
 Recently, the Department of state added the requirement to furnish your Facebook, Twitter, and YouTube accounts on the DS160 form.